 In Year Four, the majority of your time will be spent on your honours research project which will involve you carrying out a personal experimental research project.
 This will enhance the skills and knowledge that will be required in the workplace.
 In addition to this, further modules will enhance your understanding and critical evaluation of pharmacology.

-Most modules involve student-centered learning, as well as tutor-led lectures, tutorials, labs and workshops.
+Most modules involve student-centred learning, as well as tutor-led lectures, tutorials, labs and workshops.

-Aside from just focusing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on people's health.
+- Aside from just focusing on drugs, this course uniquely integrates a focus on nutritional factors which also impact on individuals health.

 Biochemistry/ Developmental Biology and Ageing/ Genetics/ Cell Biology and Human Physiology/ Integrating Module 1/ Introduction to Neuroscience/ Introduction to Nutrition/ Key Investigative Skills 1/ Microbiology